johngouk/scienceoxford-project2025/README.md

 6. NeoPixels??

-7. Implement a separate object to flash the on-board LED so that it doesn't clutter the main() and the timing isn't naff; **did this, broke it!**

-8. Weather forecast from accuweather?
+7. Weather forecast from accuweather?
 Another topic to rotate on the display!
 Only if STA mode on local network